Tribalism: Concept evolution

 Tribalism has a very adaptive effect in human evolution.
 Humans are social animals and ill-equipped to live on their own.
 Tribalism and social bonding help to keep individuals committed to the group, even when personal relations may fray.
 That keeps individuals from wandering off or joining other groups.
 It also leads to bullying when a tribal member is unwilling to conform to the politics of the collective.

 Some scholars argue that inclusive fitness in humans involves kin selection and kin altruism, in which groups of an extended family with shared genes help others with similar genes, based on their coefficient of relationship (the amount of genes they have in common).
 Other scholars argue that fictive kinship is common in human organizations, allowing non-kin members to collaborate in groups like fraternities.

 Socially, divisions between groups fosters specialized interactions with others, based on association: altruism (positive interactions with unrelated members), kin-selectivity (positive interactions with related members) and violence (negative interactions).
 Thus, groups with a strong sense of unity and identity can benefit from kin selection behaviour such as common property and shared resources.
 The tendencies of members to unite against an outside tribe and the ability to act violently and prejudicially against that outside tribe likely boosted the chances of survival in genocidal conflicts.

 Modern examples of tribal genocide rarely reflect the defining characteristics of tribes existing prior to the Neolithic Revolution; for example, small population and close-relatedness.

 According to a study by Robin Dunbar at the University of Liverpool, social group size is determined by primate brain size.
 Dunbar's conclusion was that most human brains can really understand only an average of 150 individuals as fully developed, complex people.
 That is known as Dunbar's number.
 In contrast, anthropologist H. Russell Bernard and Peter Killworth have done a variety of field studies in the United States that came up with an estimated mean number of ties, 290, roughly double Dunbar's estimate.
 The Bernard–Killworth median of 231 is lower because of upward straggle in the distribution, but it is still appreciably larger than Dunbar's estimate.

-Malcolm Gladwell expanded on this conclusion sociologically in his book, The Tipping Point, where members of one of his types, Connectors, were successful by their larger-than-average number of close friendships and capacity for maintaining them, which tie together otherwise-unconnected social groups.
+Canadian writer Malcolm Gladwell expanded on this conclusion sociologically in his book, The Tipping Point, where members of one of his types, Connectors, were successful by their larger-than-average number of close friendships and capacity for maintaining them, which tie together otherwise-unconnected social groups.
 According to such studies, then, "tribalism" is a hard-to-escape fact of human neurology simply because many human brains are not adapted to working with large populations.
 Once a person's limit for connection is reached, the human brain resorts to some combination of hierarchical schemes, stereotypes and other simplified models to understand so many people.